cedar-policy/rfcs/text/0005-is-operator.md

 Then to check whether an entity has a particular type, users could use `in` (e.g., `resource in Type::"File"`).
 Like alternative (2), this requires some extra work on the part of the user (setting up the memberOf relation), and does not prevent entities from being added as members of the wrong group.

-# Unresolved questions
+## Unresolved questions

+1. Should we allow `is` in the policy scope and, more broadly, how do we determine what to allow in the policy scope?
+Currently we only allow `==` and `in` expressions in the scope, with the intention that these expressions can be used to represent RBAC constraints, whereas the more general expressions in the policy condition can be used to express ABAC constraints.
+Arguably, the `is` operator helps to represent "roles".

-1. Should we allow `is` to apply to action entities?
+2. Should we allow `is` to apply to action entities?
 Action entities should _always_ have type `Action`, although they may have different namespaces.
 So `is` could still be used to distinguish between `Namespace1::Action` and `Namespace2::Action`.

-2. Should users be able to indicate that an entity may be of multiple types, e.g., `principal is [User, Group]`?
+3. Should users be able to indicate that an entity may be of multiple types, e.g., `principal is [User, Group]`?
 Can this be combined with `in` (e.g., `principal is [User, Group] in Group::"orgA"`, or even `principal is [User, Group] in [Group::"orgA", Group::"orgB"]`)?